 Luckily for Paul, a national festive holiday (Muslim Sallah break) arrived – and FC Ebedei’s owner Churchill told all staff and players to go home and celebrate with their families.

 While most of his teammates travelled to celebrate the Sallah break, Paul remained at FC Ebedei training ground.
 And he took it upon himself to train so hard – during the holidays.

 If I really want to go to Europe, then it is not a good idea for me to go home for Sallah.

 I have to take advantage of this holiday.

 Paul, alongside three of his friends, trained all alone at Ebedei camp.
-He used the Sallah holiday period to do all sorts of physical hard work – which he wasn’t able to do before.
+He used the Sallah holiday period to do all sorts of hard physical work – which he wasn’t able to do before.

 By the time everyone got back to Ebedei camp and training resumed, Paul found himself doing almost everything that was asked of him.

 In fact, he rose to be among the best footballers (top 4) at FC Ebedei’s academy.
-The boy’s confidence grew and in no time, he could see his destiny calling him in Europe.
+The boy’s confidence grew, and in no time, he could see his destiny calling him in Europe.

 This is the Nigerian footballer’s story about how he became successful at FC Ebedei.